steffy199/quake-scope-react/README.md

 📦 Technologies and dependencies Used:

 React: JavaScript library for building user interfaces.
 PapaParse: CSV parsing library.
 React Bootstrap: UI components for responsive design.
 Bootstrap: Utility-first CSS framework for styling.
 recharts: Charting library used to create the interactive scatter plot visualizing earthquake data.
 zustand: Lightweight state management library used to share state (e.g., selected earthquake record) between components like the chart and table.

-📱 Responsive Design
+📱 Responsive Design:
 The application employs a responsive layout to ensure usability across various devices.
 The layout adjusts based on the screen size:

 📥 Data Handling